 Workshops

-Workshops are available from time to time at a range of venues to study specific subjects such as numerical reasoning, mathematics or verbal reasoning.
+Workshops are available from time to time at a range of venues to study a specific subject such as exam mathematics, creative writing or persuasive writing.